joaopaulopvillela/api-ionic/README.md

 Agora, vamos la!
 Execute um dos seguintes procedimentos:

-- Create a vhost in your web server that points the DocumentRoot to the `public/` directory of the project
-- Fire up the built-in web server in PHP (5.4.8+) (**note**: do not use this for production!)

 - Criar um vhost em seu servidor web que aponta o DocumentRoot para o `public/` diretório do projeto
 - Fogo até o built-in servidor web em PHP (5.4.8+) (** Nota **: não use isso para Produção!)